adobe/spectrum-web-components/packages/theme/README.md

 ## Description

-**sp-theme** sets the rendering theme for all child components, and also sets a number of default sizes & colors for any child content.
-The Spectrum design system provides four color themes and two different scales to support desktop & mobile UI.
+`sp-theme` sets the rendering theme for all child components, and also sets a number of default sizes & colors for any child content.
+The Spectrum design system provides four color themes (`lightest`, `light`, `dark`, and `darkest`) and two different scales (`medium` and `large`) to support desktop & mobile UI.

 ### Installation